ibm-cloud-docs/cloud-databases/hosting-models.md

 Isolated Compute is a secure single-tenant offering for complex, highly-performant enterprise workloads.
 By placing your deployment and all associated user-data management agents on an isolated machine, {{site.data.keyword.databases-for}} Isolated Compute provides dedicated computing resources, dedicated IO and network bandwidth, and hypervisor-level isolation.

 When provisioning, choose the CPU x RAM size for the machine to set up your database.
-This machine will be exclusively assigned to running your database instance.Storage is still selected separately, allowing you to determine the number of [IOPS](#x3858854){: term} your database receives.
+This machine will be exclusively assigned to running your database instance.
+Storage is still selected separately, allowing you to determine the number of [IOPS](#x3858854){: term} your database receives.
 Scale your database and change your machine size through your preferred method: the [dashboard](https://cloud.ibm.com/){: external}, the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference), the [{{site.data.keyword.databases-for}} API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#introduction), or through [Terraform](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database){: external}.

 Allocating CPU and RAM separately is not available when provisioning or scaling through Isolated Compute.
 You must specify `mulitenant` for the `host_flavor` parameter.
 {: note}

 CPU and RAM autoscaling is not currently supported on {{site.data.keyword.databases-for}} Isolated Compute.
 Disk autoscaling is available.
-If you have provisioned an Isolated instance or switched over from a deployment with autoscaling, monitor your resources using [{{site.data.keyword.monitoringfull}} integration](/docs/databases-for-mongodb?topic=databases-for-mongodb-monitoring), which provides metrics for memory, disk space, and disk I/O utilization.
+If you provisioned an Isolated instance or switched over from a deployment with autoscaling, monitor your resources using [{{site.data.keyword.monitoringfull}} integration](/docs/databases-for-mongodb?topic=databases-for-mongodb-monitoring), which provides metrics for memory, disk space, and disk I/O utilization.
 To add resources to your instance, manually scale your deployment.
 {: note}

 ### Isolated Compute Sizing